Last Updated on October 7, 2022 by Wandering our World

 A more accessible, and equally iconic beach, is Gold Rock Beach in Grand Bahama.
 Regarded as one of the best swimming spots – and beaches in the Caribbean – the sunsets here are unparalleled.
 In fact it’s the sunset reflecting off a nearby cay that gives this beach its name.

 The Bahamas also have some of the world’s best diving spots in arguably the world’s clearest water.
 And with 340 days of sun a year, there’s rarely a day when scuba diving and snorkeling isn’t possible.

-Exumas Cays Land and Sea Park is probably the best snorkeling experience in the country, where you can see a huge variety of colorful sea-life.
+Exumas Cays Land and Sea Park is probably the best snorkeling experience in the country.
+Expect to see a huge variety of colorful sea-life.
 A great underwater camera – such as this one – is a must.

 Although the Bahamas lacks mountains and rainforests, it’s not all beaches and coral reefs.
 There are some forests to be explored in northern Bahamas, particularly on the islands of Grand Bahama and Andros.
-However this country is definitely suited more to a sun-seeker, than an adventure-seeker.
-(Recommended: Are There Snakes in the Bahamas).
+However this country is definitely suited more to a sun-seeker, than an adventure seeker.

-The Bahamas is that picture-perfect Caribbean holiday many people are looking for, with upmarket hotels, and beach-side bars set on stunning coasts.
-That does, however, make it a more expensive destination than other Caribbean islands, like St Lucia.
+In reality, the Bahamas is that picture-perfect Caribbean holiday many people are looking for, with upmarket hotels, and beach-side bars set on stunning coasts.
+That does, however, make it a more expensive destination than many other Caribbean islands, including St Lucia.

 Although St Lucia has some excellent beaches, this Caribbean paradise is a place to enjoy all aspects of nature.
 It’s rugged, lush, and dramatic, and is perfect for the sun-seeker who wants some adventure too.